openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 ## Demo

-Demo will show main idea of how work with your model.
-If your model solves one of the supported by Open Model Zoo task, try find appropriate option from [demos](https://docs.openvinotoolkit.org/latest/_demos_README.html) or [samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html).
+The demo shows the main idea of model inference using IE. If your model solves one of the tasks supported by Open Model Zoo, find appropriate demo from [demos](https://docs.openvinotoolkit.org/latest/_demos_README.html) or sample from [samples](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_Samples_Overview.html).

 If appropriate demo or sample are absent, you must provide your own demo (C++ or Python).
-Demo's input requires next options:
+Demos are required to support the following keys:

--    `-i "<path>"`              Optional.
-Path to a input file or directory (for multiple inferences).
+-    `-i "<input>"`             Required.
+Input to process.
 -    `-m "<path>"`              Required.
-Path to an .xml file with a trained model
+Path to an .xml file with a trained model.
 -    `-d "<device>"`            Optional.
 Target device for model inference.
-By default CPU
+Default is CPU.
 -    `-no_show`                 Optional.
-Do not launch GUI window to visualize inference results.
-Needed for demo CI tests automation.
+Do not visualize inference results.

 Also you can add any other necessary parameters.